 No, contact your regular veterinarian or go to an animal emergency hospital if you need help.

 Do you accept pet insurance?

 All veterinarians accept pet insurance.
 After you pay the vet bill, you file a reimbursement claim with the pet insurance company.
-For more information on how pet insurance works, please visit www.petinsurance.com
+For more information on how pet insurance works, visit www.petinsurance.com